msolids/musen/README.md

 # Compilation for Linux on Windows with WSL (Windows Subsystem for Linux)
-A fully functional version can be compiled and built with cmake and gcc in WSL.
+A fully functional version can be compiled and built in WSL.

 ## Build in WSL:
 1. Enable the Windows Subsystem for Linux.
 Open PowerShell as Administrator and run: